MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-screen-sharing.md

     ![Screenshot of the Start broadcast window in Teams mobile.](media/calling-screen-sharing-5.JPG "Screenshot of the Start broadcast window in Teams mobile")

-    After a few seconds, a live view of your screen will be displayed as a new window in the Dynamics 365 Guides HoloLens user’s environment.
+    After a few seconds, a live view of your screen will be displayed as a new window in the Dynamics 365 Guides user’s environment.

-    The shared screen and the live video feed follow the behavior described earlier in this article.
+    The shared screen and the live video feed follow the behavior described below.

 ## Work with a shared screen